Our role is to properly engender a genuine spirit of ownership and cooperation and to create a collaborative working environment.

 As industry leaders in the discipline of Design Management, Plan A Consultants provides a unique management and consultancy service so that Architects and Designers can do what they do best and focus on their core activities of design, coordination and production.

-Design Management responsibilities are inherently embedded within the Lead Designer’s appointment and it is therefore an essential role, whether internal or externally sourced that is required over all design stages of a project irrespective of the scale, complexity or location.
+Design Management responsibilities are inherently embedded within the Lead Designer’s appointment.
+It is therefore an essential role, whether internal or externally sourced, that is required over all design stages of a project, irrespective of the scale, complexity or location.

 Design Strategy and Leadership

 Project Objectives must be clearly captured, justified and communicated to all those who need to be involved, whether client appointed advisers, client stakeholders or third party interests.